ivalab/simData/README.md

 # simData
-Sketchup 3D models from 3D warehouse, compatible with UMD affordance dataset; This dataset is collected for simulation in Gazebo to automatically generate affordance annotations.
+This is the dataset of our RA-L work 'Learning Affordance Segmentation for Real-world Robotic Manipulation via Synthetic Images'.
+The detector jointly learns detection and affordance map prediction in an unsupervised manner via synthetic data.
+The original paper can be found [here](https://ieeexplore.ieee.org/abstract/document/8620534).
+The final version will be updated after publication process.

+If you find it helpful for your research, please consider citing:

+    @inproceedings{chu2019learning,
+      title = {Learning Affordance Segmentation for Real-world Robotic Manipulation via Synthetic Images}, author = {F. Chu and R. Xu and P. A. Vela}, journal = {IEEE Robotics and Automation Letters}, year = {2019},
+      volume = {4},
+      number = {2},
+      pages = {1140-1147},
+      DOI = {10.1109/LRA.2019.2894439},
+      ISSN = {2377-3766},
+      month = {April}
+    }

 ------------------------------------
 ## Usage
 please follow the instructions in [Image Saver](https://github.com/ivalab/simData_imgSaver)

+This repo contains sketchup 3D models from 3D warehouse, compatible with UMD affordance dataset.
+This dataset is collected for simulation in Gazebo to automatically generate affordance annotations.

 ## Download processed dataset
-dataset with segmentation/classification/bounding box groundtruth in VOC2012 format
+if you simply want to use the dataset directly:
 - [dropbox link](https://www.dropbox.com/s/9a3qoggh96qolj2/SimData_Gazebo.tar.gz?dl=0)

+Note: dataset with segmentation/classification/bounding box groundtruth in VOC2012 format
 ## View in Gazebo (gui)

 1. put the .dae model under `~/.gazebo/models/MODEL_NAME/meshes/`